Gaël | Gauss Elimination

 The inverse matrix T-1 is obtained by inverting all column operations.

 What is going on here?
-Gaussian elimination is an algorithm for solving systems of linear equations over a field.
-It proceeds by a sequence of elementary operations performed on the rows or columns of the corresponding matrix of coefficients.
-This method can also be used to find the rank of a matrix, to calculate the determinant of a matrix, and to calculate the inverse of an invertible square matrix.
-The method is named after Carl Friedrich Gauss (1777–1855).
+Gaussian elimination, named after Carl Friedrich Gauss (1777–1855), is an algorithm for solving systems linear equations over a field.
+It readily extends to euclidean domains such as the integers or polynomials over a field.
+It proceeds by a sequence of elementary operations performed on the rows or columns of the coefficient matrix.
+This method can also be used to calculate the rank of a matrix, its determinant or its inverse.
 The Gaël webpage does the arithmetic and bookkeeping of coefficients for you, so you can focus on learning matrix operations and easily experiment with them.

 What do the buttons do?
 The buttons are intended to be self-explaining.
 Edit/Resume [Enter]: Edit the size and the coefficients of the matrix.
 The global denominator in the top left corner applies to all entries in the matrix.
 Random [alt+r]: Randomly set a key and generate the matrix from it.
 Generate [alt+g]: Generate the matrix from the given key for reproducible randomness.
+Special: Vandermonde, Hilbert.
 Clear [alt+c]: Clear the matrix while keeping its size.
 Reset: Reset all data, including the size and the history.
 History [alt+f/p/n/l]: Navigate the archive; first/previous/next/last.
-Your browser console [ctrl+shift+i] shows a detailed log of all operations; press [alt+c] to clear the console.
+Alternatively you can use [ctrl+z] and [ctrl+y], which seems more standard.
+Your browser console [ctrl+shift+i] shows a detailed log of all operations; press [ctrl+c] to clear the console.
 Press [alt+w] to toggle the display style between standard and wide.

 How do I manipulate a matrix?
 Right click on the matrix edits the cell in focus.
 Left click triggers a specific action according to the cell position.
 Click top left: Transpose the matrix.
-Click on coefficient (inner cell): mark this cell as source or target as follows.
+Click on coefficient (inner cell): mark this cell as source or target for the following matrix operations.

 What is additive mode?
 This is still experimental.
 In additive mode you operate by negation and addition only, so you work over the integers, acting by \(\GL_m\Z\) from the left with row operations and by \(\GL_n\Z\) from the right with columns operations.
 This can be useful to create exercises with matrices having certain properties: Start with your desired result, say in reduced row echelon form, and scramble the matrix by some additive operations.

 Support?
 The Gaël webpage aims to be playful and helpful at the same time.
-It is far from perfect, so your support and constructive criticism are always very welcome.
-My current wish list includes: (0) Review and optimize the existing code.
-(1) Make the webpage as user friendly as possible.
-(2) Add constructors for special matrices: Hilbert, Vandermonde, tridiagonal, etc...
-You can help by improving and extending the existing JavaScript code!
+Your active support and constructive criticism are always very welcome.
+My current wish list includes: (0) Review the existing code and add some minor extensions.
+(1) Make the webpage as user friendly as possible and optimize the layout.
+(2) Add constructors for special matrices, e.g. tridiagonal.
+You can help by suggesting suitable functionality, or by extending the existing code!